GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 The `description` field (required) should indicate the service account's purpose and explain why it needs the requested permissions, particularly cluster-scoped permissions.
-It will be shown to users in the UI.
+It may be shown to users in the UI.

 #### type: STORAGE_CLASS